Demon-King169/GambleBot/README.md

 sh stop.sh
 ```

-If `stop.sh` does not work for some reason you can also search for the `java` process and kill it manually.
+If `stop.sh` does not work for some reason, you can also search for the `java` process and kill it manually.

 ---